Skip to main content

 5. Click Register.

-Task B: Add API permissions for SecureAuth IAM
+Task B: Add API permissions for SecureAuth Connect

-You will need to grant read and write permissions for the SecureAuth IAM API calls to Microsoft Entra ID.
+Grant read and write permissions for the SecureAuth Connect API calls to Microsoft Entra ID..

 1. From the App registrations list, click name of the registered app that you just created.